-Customized shortcuts for Game bar not working
+5. Customized shortcuts for Game bar not working

 Custom keyboard shortcuts may sometimes not work because some games block keys.
 Update your apps and games in order to use Game bar with all games.

-Using the Game bar on your tablet PC
+6. Using the Game bar on your tablet PC

 Although Windows key–based Game bar shortcuts may not work on tablets without an attached physical keyboard, you can create your own shortcuts that make use of keys available on the virtual keyboard.

-Deleting game memory in Game bar
+7. Deleting game memory in Game bar

 On the other hand, if you want to make Game bar forget a game, start the game, open Game bar, select Settings, and uncheck Remember this as a game.